-After carrying out the review of the relevant systems, we contacted three Special Education schools in order to schedule a series of interviews with teachers to discuss the reasons why they believe educational robots are not being used in the classrooms.
+After carrying out the review of the relevant systems, a series of interviews was conducted with teachers at three Special Education schools to discuss the reasons why they believe educational robots are not being used in the classrooms.
 One of these schools had already worked with the research team in previous studies.

 2.2.1 The participants.
 The participants were teachers working in a school for children with ASC and/or LD.
-One of the schools was a Special Education school from Nottingham, UK, for children aged 3 to 19, whilst the other two were from a state and an independent Special Education school in Toledo, Spain, both for children aged 3 to 21.
-We selected the three above mentioned schools for several reasons.
-Firstly, they are all SE schools, having students with high-functioning to low-functioning ASC, MLD, SLD, as well as PMLD that in some cases are accompanied by Physical Disabilities (PD) such as Cerebral Palsy (CP), covering this way a wider range of children with ASC and/or LD.
-Secondly, from our participation in various projects that used educational robots in SE, we have observed that there are cultural and organisational differences in the way Special Education is approached among different countries (Edurob, n.d.; MaTHiSiS, n.d.), and including participants from two different countries would enable us to obtain a broader perspective, as well as to see if despite the cultural and organisational differences, we would obtain the same conclusions.
-Lastly, we deemed it important that the participants felt comfortable during the interviews, therefore, conducting them in their native language was the best option, since a member of the research team is a native Spanish speaker we opted to approach schools in Spain.
-As in Spain there are usually significant differences between state schools and independent schools, we decided to recruit one on each category.
-In order to recruit participants, we approached the head teacher of each school and presented a summary of the proposed study.
+One of the schools was a Special Education school from UK for children aged 3 to 19, whilst the other two were a state and an independent Special Education schools in Spain, both for children aged 3 to 21.
+These schools were selected for several reasons.
+Firstly, they are all SE schools, having students with high-functioning to low-functioning ASC, MLD, SLD, as well as PMLD that in some cases are accompanied by Physical Disabilities (PD) such as Cerebral Palsy (CP), catering for a wide range of children with ASC and/or LD.
+Secondly, from participation in various projects that used educational robots in SE, the authors have observed that there are cultural and organisational differences in the way Special Education is approached among different countries, and including participants from two different countries provided a broader perspective, as well as to see if, despite the cultural and organisational differences, the same conclusions would be obtained.
+Lastly, it was important that the participants felt comfortable during the interviews, therefore, conducting them in their native language was the best option, since a member of the research team is a native Spanish speaker schools in Spain were recruited.
+As in Spain there are usually significant differences between state schools and independent schools, it was decided that one on each category should be recruited.
+After obtaining the relevant ethical approval, the head teacher of each school was presented with a summary of the proposed study, and they then invited teachers from their school to take part in the interviews.
 They circulated that information among their teachers and directed us to those that were interested in participating.
 A total of 13 teachers volunteered to participate in the interviews: 3 from the school in the UK, 7 from the state school in Spain, and 3 from the independent school in Spain.
 Participants came from different generations and backgrounds, with some having previously used robots in the classroom and some others not.
 Since the study was introduced to the teachers by their head teacher, it was not possible to determine the reasons why not all teachers volunteered to participate, and their personal interest on the use of these technologies in the classroom might have played an important role.
 However, head teachers indicated that the overall reaction to the study was very positive also among teachers that did not volunteer, and that they considered the participation high, given that most teachers had little time available.
 The school in the UK and the independent school in Spain had technologies such as iPads, computers, eye-trackers, and other assistive technologies.
 However, the state school in Spain only had computers available for some of the teachers and none for the students.